senseiji/blog4/_posts/data-engineering/2021-01-30-how-do-i-start-a-career-in-data-engineering.md

 #
 subheadline: "Data Engineering"
 title: "How Do I Start A Career In Data Engineering"
 teaser: "Are you truly excited to work with data and generate meaningful insight from a pile of nothing?
 Lucky for you – today, there are more open positions for Data Engineers and fewer professionals to fill them in.
-With that said, we’ll be going in-depth"
+With that said, we’ll be going in-depth to answer the burning question – “how do I start a career in Data Engineering?”Before hopping on to career-specific advice, let’s introduce the fie"
 categories:
   - Data Engineering